ambaker1/OpenSeesNotepadPlusPlus/README.md

   If you click "save", you can save it as a shortcut.
 I have mine set as CTRL-SHIFT-ENTER

+## Autocompletion for Tcl and OpenSees functions:
+  *Autocompletion of OpenSees and Tcl functions.*

+  Rename the OpenSeesAutoComplete.xml file to OpenSees.xml, and place it in the Program Files/Notepad++/autoCompletion folder.
+  Restart Notepad++, make sure that autocompletion is turned on in *Settings -> Preferences -> Auto-Completion*.

 ## Variable List:
   *A list of all defined variables in a .Tcl file.*